xsc/ronda-swagger/README.md

 ```

 This descriptor contains a single route (`:doc`) identified by the path
-`/doc/:id`.
-It can be injected into your Ring stack in the following manner:
+`/doc/:id` and can be injected into your Ring stack quite easily:

 ```clojure
 (require '[ronda.routing :as routing])